Renal osteodystrophy facts*

 *Renal osteodystrophy facts by John P. Cunha, DO, FACOEP

-- Renal osteodystrophy is a bone disease that occurs when your kidneys fail to maintain proper levels of calcium and phosphorus in the blood.
-It's common in people with kidney disease and affects most dialysis patients.
+The medical term "renal" describes things related to the kidneys.
+Renal osteodystrophy is a bone disease that occurs when your kidneys fail to maintain the proper levels of calcium and phosphorus in your blood.
+It's a common problem in people with kidney disease and affects most dialysis patients.

 Medically Reviewed by a Doctor on 4/3/2014